MobileNativeFoundation/rules_xcodeproj/docs/faq.md

 first top level target as the `test_host` will allow for the library to merge.
 In other cases, refactor the build graph to have the shared code in it's own library separate from the top level target's primary library.

+## Why do some of my `swift_library`s compile twice in BwX mode?

+If you have header based rules that depend on the Swift generated header (i.e. custom modulemap or hmap rules), then when BwX mode generates those files with Bazel, it causes Bazel to generate the Swift generated header by compiling the swiftmodule.

+Possible solutions are:

+- Refactoring mixed-language targets to single language targets, removing the need for the custom modulemap that references the Swift generated header
+- Remove the use of header maps (hmaps), or don't include Swift generated headers in them
+- Use BwB mode instead

 ## Do I need to place my custom Xcode scheme declarations in a function like `tools/generator`?